testdrive-profiling-master/profiles/Common/doc/verigen/src/macros.md

 # Macro functions

-Provides macro functions useful for organizing your code.
+Provides useful macro functions for organizing in your Lua code.

-@<tbl:media/instruction_macros.xlsx;summary;Macro function/data summary>
+@<tbl:media/instruction_macros.xlsx;summary;Macro function for Lua>

-The functions below are predefined functions as vfunction available in verilog.
+The functions below are predefined in-line functions as vfunction available in verilog.
 It can be used as "$function_name(~)".

-@<tbl:media/instruction_macros.xlsx;vfunction_list;List of predefined vfunctions>
+@<tbl:media/instruction_macros.xlsx;vfunction_list;In-line functions for verilog>

 ;;;